Quick

 After some initial core background units, you will work on developing written pieces for specific types of publication and target audiences.
 You will be expected to demonstrate an understanding of the techniques required, an understanding of the audience and publication, and high quality research to ensure your story is correct; ultimately, this will lead to writing articles to specified lengths.

 Additionally, as journalists are now multi-skilled, you will also be given the chance to develop your digital photography and processing skills and take on the work of a sub-editor, editing stories for style and length, creating appropriate headlines, and designed pages for publication using Adobe Creative Suite.
-You may also have the chance to develop news for television or radio broadcasting.
+You may also have the chance to develop news for television or radio broadcasting and online content.

 Course Activities